 0 */24 * * * sudo mysqldump sakila | gzip > `date +"%Y-%m-%d"-sakila.gz` && aws s3 cp `date +"%Y-%m-%d"-sakila.gz` s3://<bucket-name>/mysql-backup/

-After adding the above cron job, you can sleep peacefully.
-Until something unexpected happens.
-For example, a manager will forget to pay the bill for AWS S3.
-Or you run out of disk space…backups need to be deleted.
+After adding the above cron job, everything should be set unless something unexpected happens.
+For example, a manager may forget to pay the bill for AWS S3 or you run out of disk space and old backups need to be deleted.

-But what if you have several databases, and for each of them, you have to apply different backup strategies, or would you like to have logs to check what is happening in order to quickly resolve the issues?
+But what if you have several databases, and for each of them, you have to apply different backup strategies?
+Or what if you need logs to check what is happening so that you can quickly resolve any issues?
 Then the cron job will not be enough.

 Third-party services can help with this.